enphase/nl5py/README.md

 1799.359872  0.032566  178.419447       0.032566  178.419447
 ```

-## Working with filters
+## Working with Filters
 The [scipy.signal](https://scipy.org/) library has many powerful filtering functions.
 These produce the transfer function coefficients that can be used with the F(s) and F(z) function components in NL5.
 The method 'load_filter_params' is used to assign the numerators coefficients (the b's) and the denominator coefficients (the a's) to the NL5 component F(s) or F(z).
-The order of the filter must not exceed 5.
+At present, only the 'ba' output format is supported.  'zpk' and 'sos' output formats are not directly supported.

 ### Method Prototype:
 load_filter_params(self, name, b, a, analog=True)